-In recognition of the International Day of Sport for Development and Peace on April 6, the Australian Paralympic Committee (APC) is leading calls for the inclusion of Para-sport at the 2019 Arafura Games as part of its continued support to develop the Paralympic movement in the Oceania region.
+In recognition of the International Day of Sport for Development and Peace on 6 April, the Australian Paralympic Committee (APC) is leading calls for the inclusion of Para-sport at the 2019 Arafura Games, as part of its continued support to develop the Paralympic movement in the Oceania region.

 Para-sport was incorporated into the biennial event in 2007, 2009 and 2011 before the Games were abandoned.
 A proposal is currently being considered to re-establish the Games in 2019.

-As one of eight full member nations of the Oceania Paralympic Committee (OPC), the APC is committed to building the capacity of the Pacific Island nations to compete and achieve success at an elite level in Para-sport.
-The APC firmly believes that the inclusion of Para-sport disciplines in the Arafura Games programme in 2019 will be central to the development of the Paralympic movement in the Oceania region.
+As one of eight full member nations of the Oceania Paralympic Committee (OPC), the APC is committed to building the capacity of Pacific Island nations to compete and achieve success at an elite level in Para-sport.
+The APC firmly believes that the inclusion of Para-sport disciplines in the Arafura Games program in 2019 is central to the development of the Paralympic movement in the Oceania region.

 “Also, among the limitations for the advancement of the Paralympic movement in Oceania is the lack of athlete participation at international events.
-The potential reintroduction of the Arafura Games to the Para-sport programme would mean that there are opportunities for exposure at an international level which equip athletes with the experience they need heading into a Paralympic Games – not to mention the chance to actually qualify for the Paralympic Games at an event such as Arafura,” Matthews said.
+The potential reintroduction of the Arafura Games to the Para-sport program would mean that there are opportunities for exposure at an international level which equip athletes with the experience they need heading into a Paralympic Games – not to mention the chance to actually qualify for the Paralympic Games at an event such as Arafura.”

-The Arafura Games were a week-long multi-sport competition historically held every two years in Darwin, with Para-sport first introduced to the programme in 2007.
+The Arafura Games were a week-long multisport competition historically held every two years in Darwin, NT, with Para-sport first introduced to the program in 2007.

 By APC Media